mshreera/CalculateMutualFundReturns/README.md

-# CalculateMutualFundReturns
+# CalculateStockReturns
-Use R to calculate returns for Mutual Funds and other securities
+Use R to calculate returns for stocks and other securities